A Brief History

 Like many great movements, Organic Meadow was born out of an urgent need, a powerful vision and persistent determination.

-It all began in 1989 around a kitchen table on a farm near Dundalk, Ontario, when a group of about 30 organic grain farmers decided it was time to give back to the land and produce food the way it used to be done - without synthetic chemicals, pesticides, fungicides or herbicides.
-They were a unique mix of new converts from chemical farming and “dyed in the wool” environmentalists with one belief in common: the thing was not working and we would rebuild it, from the ground up.
+It all began in 1989 around a kitchen table on a farm in Durham, Ontario, when a group of 6 organic grain farmers decided it was time to give back to the land and produce food the way it used to be done - without synthetic chemicals, pesticides, fungicides or herbicides.
+They were a unique mix of new converts from chemical farming and ‘dyed in the wool’ environmentalists with one shared belief - the system was not working and we would rebuild it, from the ground up.

 There was an urgent need to have a means of getting crops to the market.
 The entire organic food business was only in its infancy at the time, with no reliable infrastructure.
 While regular farmers had many marketing options, the pioneers of organics were very much on their own.